jhipster/generator-jhipster-ionic/CONTRIBUTING.md

 1. run `npm link` or `yarn link` on the `generator-jhipster-ionic` project
 2. run `npm link generator-jhipster-ionic` or `yarn link generator-jhipster-ionic` on the generated application folder (you need to do this for each application you create)

-Now, running the 'yo jhipster-ionic' command should use your specific Ionic for JHipster version.
+Now, running the `yo jhipster-ionic` command should use your specific Ionic for JHipster version.
 You can test it by making a small change in your cloned generator, and running again on an existing Ionic project:

 ```shell
 yo jhipster-ionic:entity <name>